TosbackCgusBridge-Bot/CGUs-versions/Gartner/Privacy Policy.md

 We believe it is important to give you choices about the use of your information.
 We will use your information as described in this Policy (or any other conference- or service-specific Privacy Policy).
 If we want to use your information for a purpose not described in this Policy, we will first get your consent to do so.

-Marketing Communications
+**Marketing Communications**

 We will respect your wishes not to receive marketing communications.
 You can change your marketing preferences by contacting us at the address here.
 If you gave us your email address to receive marketing communications, you can opt out at any time by using the unsubscribe links or instructions included at the bottom of our emails.
 Please note that we will continue to send you service-related communications regardless of any opt-out request.
 We will not sell or share your information or information with third parties (other than our subsidiaries or affiliates) for their own promotional or marketing purposes unless you give us consent to do so and where permitted by applicable law.

-Gartner Everywhere
+**Gartner Everywhere**

 Gartner Everywhere is an extension for Google Chrome that allows clients to customize their Gartner experience by providing them with Gartner research applicable to the websites they are browsing in real-time via an easy to access pop-up in their browser.
 You can easily disable the extension and its collection of URLs by doing the following:

-1\.
-Click the extension Gartner Everywhere button on the top of the browser window.
+1. Click the extension Gartner Everywhere button on the top of the browser window.

-2\.
-Click the green toggle button to switch off.
+2. Click the green toggle button to switch off.

-3\.
-Select the duration that you would like to switch off the extension for.
+3. Select the duration that you would like to switch off the extension for.

-4\.
-The extension will be automatically activated after the selected time period.
+4. The extension will be automatically activated after the selected time period.

-Conferences
+**Conferences**

 When you attend one of our conferences, you may be issued a conference badge with an RFID chip, which has a unique identifier that can be scanned from various distances.
 We may use the RFID information to administer and improve the conference experience and solicit feedback and/or interest in Gartner products and services.
 We will not sell or share RFID information with third parties (other than our subsidiaries and affiliates) for their own marketing and promotional purposes.
 You may request a non-RFID enabled badge by asking conferences staff at the registration desk.

 We allow Exhibitors to scan attendee badges at our conferences.
 If you choose to allow an Exhibitor to scan your badge at the Exhibitor’s booth or when entering an Exhibitor session or function, you are giving us your consent to provide your contact details to that Exhibitor.
 Our Exhibitors’ use of any information you choose to share with them in this way is governed by each Exhibitor’s Privacy Policy.
 Badge scanning is **optional** and you may refuse to have your badge scanned by the Exhibitor.

-California Online Privacy Protection Act Notice Concerning Do Not Track Signals
+**California Online Privacy Protection Act Notice Concerning Do Not Track Signals**

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 We do not recognize or respond to browser-related DNT signals, as the industry is currently working toward a common approach to responding to DNT.
 To learn more about Do Not Track, please click here.